nic-dgl104-winter-2024/pattern-library/patterns/Factory-Design-Patten/README.md

 The following entities are involved in this pattern when implementing using JavaScript:

-   - Creator: This corresponds to the 'factory' object in the provided visual representation, responsible for producing new products.
-It implements the 'factoryMethod', which yields freshly generated products.
+   - Creator: This corresponds to the factory object in the provided visual representation, responsible for producing new products.
+It implements the factoryMethod, which yields freshly generated products.

-   - Concrete Product: These are the products being created, represented in the example code by the 'Employees' objects.
-Each product adheres to the same interface, comprising identical attributes and operations.
+   - Concrete Product: These are the products being created, where each product adheres to the same interface, comprising identical attributes and operations.

    - Abstract Product: This role is not commonly used in JavaScript.
 Traditionally, it would declare a product interface for various programming languages or scenarios.
 However, JavaScript does not specify interfaces explicitly.
 Instead, actual objects typically implement the relevant properties and methods directly, eliminating the need for an abstract product interface.